Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Conclusion and Future Work

-Note that, in this paper, we consider extensions of the usual 1-WL test and the commonly known unfolding trees.
-One could further investigate extensions, for example, the n-dim attributed/dynamic WL test or other versions of unfolding trees, covering GNN models not considered by the frameworks used in this paper.
+Furthermore, this paper considers extensions of the usual 1-WL test and the commonly known unfolding trees.
+Further future work could be to investigate extensions, for example, the n-dim attributed/dynamic WL test or other versions of unfolding trees, covering GNN models not considered by the frameworks used in this paper.
 These extensions might result in a more exemplary classification of the expressive power of different GNN architectures.

 Moreover, the proposed results mainly focus on the expressive power of GNNs.
 However, GNNs with the same expressive power may differ for other fundamental properties, e.g., the computational and memory complexity and the generalization capability.
-Understanding how the architecture of AGGREGATE(k), COMBINE(k), and READOUT impact those properties is of fundamental importance for practical applications of GNNs.
+Understanding how the architecture of AGGREGATE$^{(i)}$, COMBINE$^{(i)}$, and READOUT impact those properties is of fundamental importance for practical applications of GNNs.